 Choosing the best hospital can be a complicated endeavor.
 There are over 6,000 such medical institutions across the United States, and patients often lack the time, energy and expertise to evaluate the best choice, even among the facilities close to where they live.

-To simplify the process, Money crunched more than 13,500 data points to create our ranking of the 115 top hospitals in the U.S. In addition, we’ve assembled shorter lists of facilities that stand out for their care in some common specialty areas, including pediatric care, cardiac care and cancer care.
+In addition, we’ve assembled separate lists of hospitals that stand out for their care in some common specialty areas, including pediatric care, cardiac care and cancer care.

-Our process for pruning the list of all hospitals in the country to shortlists of the standouts involves analyses of data from several different sources.
+Our process for pruning the list of all hospitals in the country to shortlists of the standouts involves analyses of data from over a dozen different sources.
 Here’s the sequence of steps we take:

 - Consider only high-quality hospitals